Benni0/Splunk-App-for-MISP/README.md

 To have an up to date IOC list, it is possible to setup the indicator input using a small import interval, like 5 minutes (300 seconds).
 Then schedule the provided reports also by frequent schedule, maybe 10 minutes.
 This will keep your IOC lookup-tables up 2 date.

 By default the provided reports use a linear decaying score starting by 100 and decaying over 180 days (100 for hashes).
 This calculation can be modified direct in the report or also in the misp_decaying_scores.csv lookup-table for specific tags or organisations.
 It is also possible to set a static value.
 Due to this implementation the weight is calculated each time when the report is scheduled.
 IOCs where the score is zero or lower, are ignored.

+> [!IMPORTANT]
+>
+> To perform efficient weight calculation based on specific tags, the tag field in Splunk must not be a multi value field.
+This means **Expand Tags** must be activated, which will create an event for each tag.
+This will result in a significant increase of Splunk events, but it is necessary to avoid mvexpand which has a limit of events.

 ### False Positives and Critical IOCs